T'Pau (band): History

 Another greatest hits release appeared in 1997, and Decker reformed the band with a new line-up in 1998, for the release of a new studio album, Red.
 The record was not a commercial success, but T'Pau have continued to perform live on a semi-regular basis.
 Two singles "With a Little Luck" and "Giving Up the Ghost" were released from the album.
 Decker still made guest appearances on TV shows throughout the 2000s, including Hit Me, Baby, One More Time, Just the Two of Us and The Weakest Link.
-In 2007, marking the 20th anniversary of T'Pau's first success, Ron Rogers and Carol Decker released a new single, "Just Dream", exclusively as an internet download.
+In 2007, marking the 20th anniversary of T'Pau's first success, Ron Rogers and Carol Decker released a new single, "Just Dream", exclusively as an Internet download.
 In 2008, T'Pau were part of the Here and Now 1980s nostalgia tour.

 To mark the 25th anniversary of the formation of the band, Decker and Rogers embarked on a 28-date UK tour during the spring of 2013 without the original band members.

 In February 2015, T'Pau released their fifth studio album, Pleasure & Pain, and embarked on a tour.
 The final eight shows on the Pleasure & Pain Tour had to be cancelled in early March after Decker suffered damage to her voice while suffering from bronchitis.
 Around the same time, it emerged that she had also grown frustrated at a lack of airplay for her band's new material, as many radio stations were only interested in playing T'Pau's classic hits.
 In an interview, she stated, "It's a little harder to get on the radio because all the '80s stations play the '80s stuff and they won't play your new stuff.
 They actually say they can't, and then the younger stations play the younger artists, the hip stations.
 That's the downside, and I miss hearing radio plays for the new stuff... it is a little frustrating that I can't get it out to the wider audience anymore."
-The album reached No. 98 in the UK album chart.
+Despite this however the album did manage to edge into the charts at No. 98, their first chart action for more than two decades.
+The band's sixth studio album, Be Wonderful, was released in April 2026.